OpenSponsorship

 news article image

-Long COVID potentially affects nearly 6 million children in the US.
-This South Shore teen is one of them. - The Boston Globe
+Long COVID potentially affects nearly 6 million children in the U.S. This South Shore teen is one of them. - Boston.com

 news article image